xcjwq/Portfolio/Certificate/README.md

 # Certificate
-This is where I placed my certficate
+This is where I placed my certificate